 Esta web utiliza cookies para que podamos ofrecerte la mejor experiencia de usuario posible.
 La información de las cookies se almacena en tu navegador y realiza funciones tales como reconocerte cuando vuelves a nuestra web o ayudar a nuestro equipo a comprender qué secciones de la web encuentras más interesantes y útiles.

-Marcos Malumbres was born in Tudela, Spain, in 1965.
-He studied Biology at the Universidad de Navarra and then moved to León to characterise the genes and molecular pathways leading to amino acid biosynthesis in bacteria.
-Marcos obtained his PhD in Molecular Biology at the Universidad de León in 1993 and moved to the New York University Medical Center (USA) for his postdoctoral training in collaboration with A. Pellicer (1994-1998).
-During this period, he focused on the effect of Ras activation in cell cycle control and cell proliferation.
+Marcos Malumbres studied Biology at the Universidad de Navarra and then moved to León for PhD studies on genes and molecular pathways required for amino acid biosynthesis in bacteria.
+He obtained the PhD in Molecular Biology at the Universidad de León in 1993 and moved to the New York University Medical Center (USA) for postdoctoral training.
+During this period, he focused on the effect of oncogenes in cell cycle control and cell proliferation.
+He returned to Spain in 1998 to join M. Barbacid’s lab in the newly created Spanish National Cancer Research Centre (CNIO).
+In 2003 he obtained a Staff Scientist position at the Consejo Superior de Investigaciones Científicas (CSIC) and in June 2004 he was appointed senior group leader of the Cell Division and Cancer Group at CNIO.

-Marcos Malumbres has authored more than 80 papers including relevant contributions to understanding the in vivo function of key cell cycle regulators and their relevance in cancer therapy.
-He has also contributed to deciphering the role of microRNAs in tumour development and their putative therapeutic uses in cancer.
-Malumbres received the Beckman-Coulter Award for Young Scientists in 2005.
+Marcos Malumbres has authored more than 200 international articles including relevant contributions to understanding the in vivo function of key cell cycle regulators and their relevance in cancer therapy.
+His investigation in cell cycle proteins contributed to the approval of specific inhibitors that are currently the standard-of-care in metastatic breast cancer.
+His current research focuses on improving current cancer therapies and discovering new candidates for clinical use in the future.